 After graduating in 1970 from East Texas State University in Commerce, Texas with a bachelor’s in accounting, Mike enlisted in the US Army reserve.
 Following his service, Mike worked in both the public and private sector in multiple roles, including chief financial officer at a bank and chair of the Texas State Board of Public Accountancy.

-In Congress, Mike currently serves as the Chairman of the House Agriculture Committee, and sits on both the Intelligence and Armed Services Committees.
+In Congress, Mike currently serves as the Ranking Member of the House Agriculture Committee, and sits on both the Intelligence and Armed Services Committees.

 As a member of the Intelligence and Armed Services Committees, Mike put his experience and expertise as an auditor to work, chairing a panel charged with paving the way for the Department of Defense (DoD) to get their financial books in order.
 As a fiscal conservative, he knows that no federal agency will be immune from tight budgets in the coming years and DoD must continue to find efficiencies where available.
 Mike has championed audit issues since coming to Congress so that policy makers can better oversee the Department and so that taxpayers know exactly what they are getting for their money.

-As Chairman of the Agriculture Committee, Mike advocates for farmers, ranchers, consumers, and rural communities, while ensuring that all programs under the jurisdiction of the committee are fiscally responsible.
-Mike’s focus is strengthening the nation’s agriculture economy, and he was instrumental in the passage of both the 2008 and 2012 farm bills.
+As Ranking Member of the Agriculture Committee, Mike advocates for farmers, ranchers, consumers, and rural communities, while ensuring that all programs under the jurisdiction of the committee are fiscally responsible.
+Mike’s focus is strengthening the nation’s agriculture economy, and he was instrumental in the passage of the 2008, 2012, and 2018 farm bills.
 Mike’s conservative values drive his commitment to sound farm policies and the importance of protecting taxpayer dollars.

 A proud representative of one of the most oil-rich regions in the country, Mike was actively involved in lifting the antiquated ban on crude oil exports.
-Ultimately, legislation he sponsored passed Congress and was signed into law last December.
+Ultimately, legislation he sponsored passed Congress and was signed into law December of 2016.

 Mike and his wife Suzanne reside in Midland, Texas.
 Their family includes two sons, two daughters and seven grandchildren.